Linbreux/wikmd/README.md

 ![preview](static/images/wiki.png)

 ## Installation
 !
-It's only tested on linux based systems.
+It's tested on windows and linux based systems.
 !
 Only for personal use, can have security issues.

 Clone te repository